mjp41/cpython/Doc/regions.md

 This is precisely what local objects are for as they can refer into the region.

-The core challenge is allowing local objects to refer into a region, while allowing the region to be sent to another thread.
+The core challenge is allowing local objects to refer into a region, while allowing the region to be sent to another interpreter.
 To do this, we need to track the number of references from local objects to a region, the "local reference count" (LRC).

 When we send a region to another behaviour we need to ensure that the LRC is zero.